 Hospital Operating Rooms

-A bulk of perioperative nurses are most likely to work in general service hospitals.
+A bulk of scrub nurses are most likely to work in general service hospitals.
 Most general service hospitals have an operating room and handle various types of surgeries.

-Some of the surgeries handled in general service hospitals are mild or from conditions still in their early development stages.
+Some of the surgeries handled in general service hospitals are mild.

-Outpatient centers or ambulatory centers are hospitals that focus on treating patients who do not require admission or overnight care.
-Perioperative nurses help with some outpatient surgeries, which don’t require admission or bedtime in most circumstances.
+Outpatient centers treat patients who do not require admission or overnight care.
+Scrub nurses help with some outpatient surgeries.
+These don’t require admission or bedtime in most circumstances.

 More than half of the elective surgeries in the United States are performed as outpatient surgeries.
-These procedures mostly involve limited urologic, ear and nose procedures, nerve treatments, minor lumpectomy, meniscus repair, throat procedures such as tonsillectomy, and procedures that involve extremities.
+These procedures mostly involve:

 Cancer centers are health facilities that deal with the treatment of advanced stages of cancer.
 Operations and invasive procedures in cancer centers mostly revolve around the cancer cells.
 These include curative surgeries, preventive surgeries, and diagnostic surgeries.

 Most perioperative nurse’s careers don’t have to be tied to permanent employment at one medical center.
-Perioperative nurses can move from one health facility to another, filling staff shortages either nationally from state to state or internationally between countries.
+Perioperative nurses can move from one health facility to another.
+They fill staff shortages either nationally from state to state or internationally between countries.

-Travel perioperative nurses usually stay in these facilities for short periods of time before moving to other facilities to help address nursing shortages.
+Travel perioperative nurses usually stay in these facilities for short periods of time.
+After that they move to other facilities to help address nursing shortages.

 OR nurse requirements

-Requirements to operate as a perioperative nurse vary from health facility to health facility after receiving a nursing degree.
-Going above the bare minimum and pursuing further certification increases one’s value and chances of securing quality employment as an OR nurse.
+Requirements to operate as a perioperative nurse vary after receiving a nursing degree.
+Going above the bare minimum and pursuing further certification increases your value.
+It also helps your chances of securing quality employment as an OR nurse.

 Two-year Associate of Nursing Degree

 Obtaining a two-year Associate Nursing Degree is the minimum requirement to be licensed as a registered nurse.
-It’s possible to become an OR nurse with an Associate Nursing Degree alone, but employers often prefer further certification.
+It’s possible to become an OR nurse with an Associate Nursing Degree alone.
+Yet, employers often prefer further certification.